• Skip to primary navigation

 Banana & Caramel Steel-Cut Oats in the Ninja Foodi

 steel oats water and bananas in the inner pot for banana caramel steel oatsCombine 1 cup of steel-cut oats with 1 ½ cups of water in the inner pot of the Ninja Foodi.
-Add ½ tsp sea salt.
+Add ½ teaspoon sea salt.

 Cut up 2 bananas and add to the pot.
 Give it a stir.